 CCTA’s Original Play, “Most Valuable Player: Jackie Robinson” is being introduced to children throughout the Baltimore City Public School System in the form of a Residency Program.
 We hope to inspire thousands of students with its message of ambition, integrity, and self-assurance.
-It tells the story of Jackie Robinson, an award-wining baseball player who rose from poor beginnings in Georgia to become to first African American to play in Major League Baseball in the modern era.
+It tells the story of Jackie Robinson, an award-winning baseball player who rose from poor beginnings in Georgia to become the first African American to play in Major League Baseball in the modern era.

 Each performance lasts approximately one hour and is followed by a question-and-answer session with the cast and an afternoon of workshops.
 Bus transportation is provided for attending schools, along with schools being provided a copy of “Jackie and ME” the book.
 A lesson plan to incorporate residency concepts into the school curriculum will also be provided upon request.